Participants include Amy Franceschini, Tara McDowell, Boris Portnoy, Stijn Schiffeleers, and Lode Vranken.

 The history of the development of human civilization, from early technological innovations to cultural evolution, can be told through the story of grain.
 But that story is also a local story, and one that East Lansing knows well.
 The Land Grant: Flatbread Society invites us to think differently about that story and to imagine new agricultural models.
 Through an exhibition, a variety of public programs and workshops, and a publication, FBS at the MSU Broad will explore possibilities for scaling down food production and keeping distribution local and will propose practices that encourage farmers to remain connected to their craft and more hands-on farming methods

 About The Land Grant: Art, Agriculture, and Sustainability

-Positioned against Michigan State University’s history as a land-grant university and in relation to the school’s strong commitment to education in agricultural practice and land, water, and energy use, the Broad MSU’s The Land Grant project aims to explore contemporary art and architecture that works with and around these issues, both within the museum’s walls and across the university’s vibrant campus.
+Positioned against Michigan State University’s history as a land-grant university and in relation to the school’s strong commitment to education in agricultural practice and land, water, and energy use, the MSU Broad’s The Land Grant project aims to explore contemporary art and architecture that works with and around these issues, both within the museum’s walls and across the university’s vibrant campus.

 Flatbread Society is a project initiated and rooted in Oslo by Futurefarmers as part of Slow Space, a public art programme for Bjorvika harbour in Oslo produced by Situations and commissioned by Bjorvika Infrastruktur. www.slowspace.no

-Support for this exhibition is provided by the Michigan Council for Arts and Cultural Affairs, an award from the National Endowment for the Arts, and the Broad MSU’s general exhibitions fund.
+The Land Grant: Flatbread Society is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Alison Gass, Deputy Director and Curator of Contemporary Art.
+Support for this exhibition is provided by the Michigan Council for Arts and Cultural Affairs, an award from the National Endowment for the Arts, and the MSU Broad’s general exhibitions fund.